MoVe4BT/MoVe4BT.github.io/tutorial.md

 ## **The PickUp Example**
 This example describes a robot that needs to pick up a cube at location A.

-Now, we will illustrate the usage of GrPAT with this simple PickUp example.
+Now, we will illustrate the usage of MoVe4BT with this simple PickUp example.
 We have divided it into three steps：

 ```